imamhs/Lnect/README.md

 # Lnect
-Kinect viewer using OpenCV, libfreenect and GTK+ libraries which can show both infrared and RGB cameras data.
+Kinect viewer and controller using OpenCV, libfreenect and GTK+ libraries which can show both infrared and RGB cameras data.

 ![Main Window](1.png)